About This Chapter

 How does association with a group of people impact behavior and learning?
 Are friendships relevant to understanding the behavior of students in a classroom?
 This lesson discusses social development by exploring interpersonal relationship functions and types.

-12. Erikson's Stages of Identity Formation
+12. Erikson's Stages of Psychosocial Development: Theory & Examples

 How do we form identities as we age and grow?
 To answer this question, Erik Erikson came up with eight stages of identity formation that revolve around conflict and resolution.
 Who are you, and who will you become after completing this lesson?